-Why considering investing in China via Hong Kong ?
-As Hong Kong legal and corporate environments have allowed this Special Administrative Region to be more flexible than Mainland China.
-A foreign entity should use Hong Kong as an entry point for its operations in Mainland China.
+As the legal and corporate environments in Hong Kong have allowed this Special Administrative Region to be more flexible than Mainland China, a foreign entity may use Hong Kong as an entry point for its operations in Mainland China.

 Impact of CEPA (Mainland and Hong Kong Closer Economic Partnership Arrangement)

 When joining the WTO in December 2001, China committed to the liberalization of access to its market for WTO member states.
 In June 2003, the CEPA’s 1st phase was executed by Mainland China and Hong Kong.
-Since then, CEPA provides for enhanced mutual market access.
-Also, it facilitates measurements for bilateral trade and investment between China and Hong Kong.
-The CEPA takes the form of a Free Trade Agreement, and provides for several measures between both sides:
+Since then, CEPA provides for enhanced mutual market access, facilitation of measures for bilateral trade and investment between China and Hong Kong.
+The CEPA takes the form of a Free Trade Agreement, and provides for several measures for both sides:

-- Importation of products in China: Hong Kong products covered by CEPA are imported in Mainland China at zero tariffs.
+- Import of goods to China: Hong Kong products covered by CEPA are imported in Mainland China at zero tariffs.

-- Trade and Investment Facilitation (TIF): in order to improve and streamline bilateral trade and investment.
+- Trade and Investment Facilitation (TIF): the CEPA has also improved and streamlined bilateral trade and investment.

 Saving time & money

-- Faster setting up process as no authorization is requested.
-The incorporation process in Hong Kong takes 3 to 4 days whereas it takes around 30 to 40 days in China;
+- A faster setting up process as no authorization is requested: the incorporation process in Hong Kong takes 3 to 4 days whereas it takes around 30 to 40 days in mainland China.

-- The documentation to provide in Hong Kong is easier to gather.
-Unlike in China, no official translation certified by the Chinese embassy of the country of the investor is requested in Hong Kong;
+- The documentation to provide in Hong Kong is easier to comply: unlike in mainland China, no official translation certified by the Chinese embassy of the country of the investor is requested in Hong Kong,

-Foreign investors use a Hong Kong holding company between their mother holding company in their home country and their operating company in China.
-This structure will allow the foreign company the flexibility provided by Hong Kong as follows:
+Foreign investors may use a Hong Kong holding company in the structure, involving their mother holding company in their home country and their operating company in mainland China.
+This structure will provide the foreign company with the flexibility offered by Hong Kong which presumes:

-Hong Kong’s taxation system is based on the “territoriality principle” which means that only profits derived from trade, business and a profession in Hong Kong are subject to taxation, the taxpayer’s residence is therefore irrelevant.
+Hong Kong’s taxation system is based on the “territoriality principle” which means that only profits derived from trade, business, and a profession in Hong Kong are subject to taxation so that the taxpayer’s residence is irrelevant.

-- Hong Kong does not impose any payroll tax, turnover tax, sales tax, value added tax, nor capital gains tax.
+- Hong Kong does not impose any payroll tax, turnover tax, sales tax, value-added tax, or capital gains tax.

-- Dividends received by a Hong Kong holding company from a Mainland subsidiary are unlikely to be taxable in Hong Kong.
+- Dividends (after the deduction of withholding tax by Chinese tax authorities) received by a Hong Kong holding company from a Mainland subsidiary are usually not likely to be taxable in Hong Kong.

 Organizing the exit of shareholders

-Hong Kong also offers a good option for a way out from a Chinese operating company.
+Hong Kong also offers a good option for a way out for a Chinese operating company.

 – Selling an operating company based in China owned by a Hong Kong company: